Mathématique: Chapter 63

 This prompted some confusion on Rush’s part.

 “What?”
-Sheppard asked, taking in their silent eye conversation.
+Sheppard asked, presumably in response to the silent eye conversation.

 “Nothing,” McKay said shortly.
 “Nothing.”